-- Subject wished to have delisted.
-The Respondent stated that, upon receipt of this confirmation, it would proceed with delisting the URLs. - 12.
-The DPC wrote to the Data Subject's legal representative on 11 February 2022, and requested confirmation that the URLs identified by the Respondent were indeed the URLs the Data Subject wished to have delisted.
-On 14 February 2022, the Data Subject's legal representative confirmed same.
-The DPC subsequently wrote to the Respondent on 24 February 2022, confirming that the URLs it had identified were indeed the correct URLs to be delisted. - 13.
-On 10 March 2022, the Respondent responded to the DPC, confirming that it had taken the appropriate actions to delist the image URLs, and that the URLs no longer return against searches of the Data Subject's name. - 14.
-On 11 May 2022, the Data Subject's legal representative requested that the URLs which were the subject matter of the Data Subject's complaint should be delisted against a number of different search terms other than those based on the Data Subject's name.
+- 12. On 11 May 2022, the Data Subject's legal representative requested that the URLs which were the subject matter of the Data Subject's complaint should be delisted against a number of different search terms other than those based on the Data Subject's name.
 On 13 June 2022, the DPC directed the Data Subject's legal representative to the relevant European Court of Justice case law and European Data Protection Board guidelines in relation to the application of the right to be forgotten.
 The DPC also highlighted that their correspondence of 11 May 2022 did not indicate any disagreement with the Respondent's assertion that all eligible complained-of URLs had now been delisted.
-The DPC outlined that, absent the Data Subject raising any further concerns in relation to the originally complained-of URLs, the DPC considered that the Data Subject's original complaint against the Respondent had been successfully resolved. - 15.
-On 29 September 2022, the Data Subject's legal representative confirmed to the DPC that they had been instructed to pursue any unresolved issues with their complaint outside of the remit of the DPC, but that the Data Subject reserved their right to re-engage with the DPC in relation to the issues which were the subject matter of the complaint, if required in the future. - 16.
+The DPC outlined that, absent the Data Subject raising any further concerns in relation to the originally complained-of URLs, the DPC considered that the Data Subject's original complaint against the Respondent had been successfully resolved. - 13.
+On 29 September 2022, the Data Subject's legal representative confirmed to the DPC that they had been instructed to pursue any unresolved issues with their complaint outside of the remit of the DPC, but that the Data Subject reserved their right to re-engage with the DPC in relation to the issues which were the subject matter of the complaint, if required in the future. - 14.
 On 18 October 2022, the DPC wrote to the Data Subject's legal representative, noting that, with all of the eligible complained-of URLs which were the subject matter of the complaint now being delisted, the dispute between the Data Subject and Respondent appeared to have been resolved, and that there were no outstanding data protection issues to be considered.
 The DPC noted that absent any further data protection issues being raised by the Data Subject, the DPC would move to conclude the Data Subject's complaint.
 The DPC explained to the Data Subject's legal representatives that this would not prevent the Data Subject from raising further data protection issues with the DPC in the future in the form of a new complaint.
 In the circumstances, the DPC asked the Data Subject to notify it, within one month, if they were not satisfied with the outcome, so that the DPC could take further action.
-The DPC did not receive any further communication from the Data Subject or their legal representative and, accordingly, the complaint has been deemed to have been amicably resolved.

-17. In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.
+The DPC did not receive any further communication from the Data Subject or their legal representative and, accordingly, the complaint has been deemed to have been amicably resolved. - 15.
+In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.